lindacom/SQL-and-TSQL/storedprocedures/README.md

   You can give the role to a user account by going to the server - security > logins - right click and select new login.
 Add the login name and password .
 In the sample mapping menu select the database and select the role.
 Click ok.

   Roles relate to a database and are located in databae > security > roles.

+  N.b even if the user does not have access to view the database table they can still execute the stored procedure if they have permission